Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/13-Secure network traffic.md

     ![Screenshot of the error message that the virtual machine connection has failed.](../images/1201.png)

 1. From the **Search resources, services, and docs** blade, search for and select **Network security groups**.
 Select **myNSGSecure (attached to network interface: simplewinvm<inject key="Deployment-id" enableCopy="false"/>)**.
-Network security group deny all inbound traffic except traffic within the virtual network and load balancer probes.
+This Network security group deny all inbound traffic except traffic within the virtual network and load balancer probes.

 1. From the left navigation pane, under **Settings** select **Inbound security rules**.